 Beijing to Xian flights are another obvious mode of transportation here.
 I doubt you forgot it was an option 🙂

-In most cases, this is the most expensive option (unless you prefer business class tickets on the high-speed train) and for most travelers, traveling by plane might also be the easiest.
+In most cases, this is the most expensive option (unless you prefer business class tickets on the high-speed train) but since it’s familiar, traveling by plane is often the easiest.

 The Beijing to Xian flight is only around 2 hours, but after factoring in travel time to the airport, checking-in, security…

-Traveling by plane is almost the same if not longer than taking the high-speed Beijing to Xian train.
+Traveling by plane is almost the same amount of time -if not longer- than taking the high-speed Beijing to Xian train.

 This also assumes that there are no flight delays, which as we all know can add considerable travel time to your trip.